weaviate/weaviate-io/developers/weaviate/configuration/replication.md

 ## How to use: Queries

 When you add (write) or query (read) data, one or more replica nodes in the cluster will respond to the request.
 How many nodes need to send a successful response and acknowledgement to the coordinator node depends on the `consistency_level`.
-Available consistency levels are `ONE`, `QUORUM` (n/2+1) and `ALL`.
-Read more about consistency levels [here](../concepts/replication-architecture/consistency.md).
+Available [consistency levels](../concepts/replication-architecture/consistency.md) are `ONE`, `QUORUM` (n/2+1) and `ALL`.

 The `consistency_level` can be specified at query time: